DDT Extreme Championship

 The DDT Extreme Championship (DDT EXTREME王座, Dī Dī Tī Ekusutorīmu Ōza) is a singles title in the Japanese professional wrestling promotion DDT Pro-Wrestling.
 The title was established in 2006 and it is mostly defended in stipulation matches, with the defending champion being given the right to choose the stipulation.
 The title has also been defended at events held by Union Pro Wrestling, one of DDT's former sub-brands.

-The current champion is To-y who is in his first reign.
+The current champion is Shunma Katsumata, who is in his fourth reign.
+He won the title by defeating Hideki Okatani in a Barbed wire Deathmatch at Wrestle Peter Pan on August 11, 2026.